FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Draw offer canceled=This is a system message that appears in the chat box when the player that sent the draw offer cancels it before his/her opponent has a chance to respond.

-Your opponent offers a draw=
+Your opponent offers a draw=This message appears in the right-hand side box while playing a game after your opponent offers you a draw.

 Accept=This is a button that, if clicked, will accept your opponent's offer and let the action the oppoent requested happen.
 It appears when your opponent sends an offer to something (such as a takeback or ending the game by draw).